 American political scientist.
 Distinguished Scholar at the CSIS after beeing Director of the “Islam” Programme.
 Visiting professor of Islamic Studies at the Georgetown University.
 She was Head of the Mediterranean program at the Centre For European Policy Studies, Brussels (1994-1998).

-Fourth and current President of Estonia.
+Fourth President of Estonia.
 He is a former Diplomat and Journalist, was the leader of the Social Democratic Party (Estonia) in the 1990s and later a member of the European Parliament.
 He was elected to the post by an electoral college on 23 September 2006 and his term as President began on 9 October 2006.
 He grew up in the United States and graduated from Leonia High School in Leonia, New Jersey in 1972 as Valedictorian.
 He received a bachelor’s degree in Psychology from Columbia College of Columbia University and a master’s degree in the same subject from the University of Pennsylvania.Bio Website

 German diplomat.
 Chairman of the Munich Security Conference (Wehrkunde).
 Also Global Head of Government Relations, Allianz SE.
 He was German Ambassador to the Court of St. James’ (United Kingdom) and to the USA.
 He was the EU’s Representative in the Troika negotiations on the future of Kosovo and State Secretary at the German Foreign Office.